JohannesBuchner/CmdStanCache/README.rst

 		seed=42
 	)

+**Now comes the trick**:

-If you run this code twice, the second time the stored result is read.
+* If you run this code twice, the second time the stored result is read.

-If you add a comment to the code, and rerun, the same result is returned without having to rerun.
+* If you add a comment to the code, and rerun, the same result is returned without having to rerun.

 How it works
 -------------